SravB/Hack-the-North-2018-Frontend-Challenge/README.md

 Overall, I'm pleased with the progress I have made with this project in such a short amount of time.
 I completed this project in between studying for midterms and preparing for interviews so I definitely didn't have as much time as I would've liked to complete this project.
 On the other hand, completing this project amidst a ferocious sea of midterms and interviews push me to dissect problems and complete subgoals much more quickly and effectively.

+If given more time, I would use cookies to store the user's saved events so that they are not wiped during a refresh.
+This would be done simply by storing a JSON array with the saved events.

 Some next steps for this project include:
 * Converting the schedule from a list view into a table format with 3 columns (for times-similar to a classic online schedule, titles and locations) to further organize the information and improve readability.
-* Add icons for event tags (ie. food, logistics, etc.).
+* Add icons for event tags (ie. food, logistics, etc).
 * Add more animations (interesting ones similar to the gears on the Hack the North 2017 website, and a circular progress bar for the countdown timer).
 * Improve the background by using various Hack the North wallpapers that align with the colour scheme.